- Summer schools 2018

 Standard 2 day CIO package – for all past CIO attendees £300.00 (GBP inc VAT)

-Standard 2 day CNIO – package free for all nurses and AHPs – £0.00 (places are limited) Refundable deposit.
+Standard 2 day CNIO – package free for all nurses and AHPs – £50.00 (places are limited) Refundable deposit.
 If you do not attend the conference you will forfeit your deposit.

-First time CIO attendee 2 day package (application to attend) – £0.00 (places are limited) Refundable deposit.
+First time CIO attendee 2 day package (application to attend) – £50.00 (places are limited) Refundable deposit.
 If you do not attend the conference you will forfeit your deposit.

-First time CCIO attendee 2 day package (application to attend) – £0.00 (places are limited) Refundable deposit.
+First time CCIO attendee 2 day package (application to attend) – £50.00 (places are limited) Refundable deposit.
 If you do not attend the conference you will forfeit your deposit.

-First time future digital leader attendee 2 day package (application to attend) – £0.00 (places are limited) Refundable deposit.
+First time future digital leader attendee 2 day package (application to attend) – £50.00 (places are limited) Refundable deposit.
 If you do not attend the conference you will forfeit your deposit.

 Full 2 Day summer Schools package includes